cetmix/oca-stock-logistics-workflow/stock_quant_package_fast_move/README.rst

 - Go to the "Inventory -> Configuration -> Settings"
 - Activate the "Packages" checkbox
 - In the "Package Move Operation" select the operation type that will be used for the easy package transfers.
-This setting is configured for each company separately
+Make sure that the "Move Entire Packages" checkbox is enabled.
+This setting is configured for each company separately.

 .. image:: https://raw.githubusercontent.com/OCA/stock-logistics-workflow/16.0/stock_quant_package_fast_move/static/img/package_fast_move_configure.png